Vivek3072/Custom-Payments-App/README.md

 - If you are logged in and have already saved your cards you can access them also in the payments page
 - You can update your card details also

+**Note - You can use CARD NUMBER - 4242 4242 4242 4242, and any other suitable Dates and CVV in test mode to test payments on stripe**

 ### Extra Features

 - Developers can add and save their payment configurations(stripe, razorpay credentials) for further use